impredicative/gitblobts/README.md

 `gitblobts` is a Python package for git-backed time-indexed blob storage.
 Its goal is to ensure data availability both locally and remotely.
 It stores each blob as a file in a preexisting local git repo.
+The name of the file is a high-resolution timestamp.
 It then commits and pushes the changes.
 The file is assigned a nanosecond UTC timestamp as its name.
 The package allows subsequent retrieval of the blobs by a UTC time range.